-- Allergy skin testing may be performed to check for presence of allergic antibodies to selected drug allergens.
-Patch skin testing can also be performed. - Blood testing is occasionally indicated.
+• Allergy skin testing may be performed to check for presence of allergic antibodies to

-• Sometimes a challenge to the suspected drug is necessary to confirm the diagnosis.
+- selected drug allergens. - Blood testing is occasionally indicated. - Sometimes a challenge to the suspected drug is necessary to confirm the diagnosis.
 If indicated, drug challenges are coordinated with safety as the highest priority.
+National Jewish Health has a state-of-the-art challenge facility with extensive experience and excellent record in the performance of medication challenges.

-How Can I Prevent Medication/Drug Reactions?
+How Can I Prevent Medication / Drug Reactions?

-Once a diagnosis is made, avoidance of the implicated medication is discussed, and the treatment of accidental exposures is thoroughly reviewed.
+Once a diagnosis is made, avoidance of the implicated medication is discussed and the treatment of accidental exposures is thoroughly reviewed.